What if you were Curious?

 - Tweak your mindset so that you look at the world in terms of possibilities instead of as static and predestined.

 - Look inward and assess your natural talents and abilities.
 Then apply those skills in your world.

-- Try out things that even when they make you feel nervous, uncertain or downright scared.
+- Try out new and challenging things even when they make you feel nervous, uncertain or downright scared.

 Does this sound exciting? scary? silly? wasteful of your time?
 I think many times we make this whole notion of finding and following our passion too mysterious and woo-woo.
 What if all you had to do was resurrect that child-like curiosity that we all naturally experienced when we were young?
 What if being curious was the prerequisite to being passionate?

 Need a coach to walk along side you as you step into the challenging and exciting world of entrepreneurship?

 Sign up for my Build Your Business online program and get 2 coaching calls as part of the program.
 You get to decide when to schedule the coaching calls and determine your pace in completing the program.

 Lynne is one of my favorite people.
 She forced me to make some introspective decisions – when I least wanted to and changed the trajectory of my career.
 She is a professional coach, author and one of the coolest people I know. ~Betsy Mathews